-Everyone has off days where they feel tired, irritable, and sad.
+Everyone has off days when they feel tired, irritable, and sad.
 It’s normal to feel sadness as a response to challenging life events, loss, or changes, but sometimes these feelings can stick around for a while if left unaddressed and make it difficult for you to get through each day.

-Here’s how you can tell when you’re in a “funk” or maybe even experiencing a mild depression as well as what you can do to help yourself feel better.
+Here’s how you can tell when you’re in a “funk” or maybe even experiencing mild depression as well as what you can do to help yourself feel better.

 What’s the Difference Between Sadness and Depression?